MysteryPancake/Houdini-Fun/README.md

     v@P += offsets[i] / weight_total;
 }
 ```

-The version above captures and deforms in one step, which is slower since ray is only needed once.

 For better performance, try the HDA below!
 For copyright reasons, note this is fully based on Sibbarick's method.